Find Schools

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-In the United States, there were 41,600 jobs for Upholsterer in 2016.
+In 2016, there was an estimated number of 41,600 jobs in the United States for Upholsterer.
 There is little to no growth in job opportunities for Upholsterer.
-The BLS estimates 4,200 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 4,200 job openings in this field each year.

 undefined